nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 [https://github.com/robolex-app/public_ts/blob/main/packages/sure/esm/after.js](https://github.com/robolex-app/public_ts/blob/main/packages/sure/esm/after.js)

-It's a little more hard then `string`, but basically it runs the first function, and if it's good, runs the second one.
-Otherwise it returns the bad.
+It's a little harder than `string`, but basically, it runs the first function, and if it's good, runs the second one.
+Otherwise, it returns the bad.

 It also saves some metadata 🫣